 Always closely inspect every email you get and make sure it’s legitimate.
 If there’s a link or an attachment included, be extremely careful.

+- Use a VPN.
+If you want to enhance your security during the Moon Festival and spend time with your family without having to worry about cyber threats, get a VPN.
+With one NordVPN account, you can protect up to six devices: laptops, smartphones, tablets, and more.
 The app is easy to use, so you don’t need to be tech-savvy to navigate it.
 You can even install NordVPN on your router and protect your whole household.